 Rescue crews often have limited access to a home due to piles blocking windows and doors, causing unnecessary deaths to occur in homes where hoarding is present.

 Mold, mildew, radon, carbon monoxide, pollen, dander, and cigarette smoke are just some of the indoor air impurities and odors caused by hoarding.

 Piles of items and stacks of belongings that start to consume a house make it harder and harder to navigate through and easier to trip on.
 The risks increase with age; falls are often fatal in seniors that don’t have the strength to get back up.

 The more your home stores, the greater the weight becomes, and if rooms are filled with possessions the load can and has led to collapses in a home.

-As the number of items grows, there is probably garbage, debris, possibly pharmaceuticals, and if animals or pests are present, feces and urine.
+As the number of items grows, there is probably garbage, debris, and if animals or pests are present, feces and urine.
 All of these are considered a biohazard and the health risks grow the longer they remain in your home.
 Serious toxins and diseases such as E. Coli, Staph Bacteria, and the Hanta Virus can thrive in your house.

 Frequently Asked Questions